goharbor/harbor/docs/user_guide.md

 ## Tag Retention Rules

 A repository can rapidly accumulate a large number of image tags, many of which might not be required after a given time or once they have been superseded by a subsequent image build.
 These excess tags can obviously consume large quantities of storage capacity.
-As a system administrator, you can define rules that govern how many tags of a given repository to retain, or for how long to retain certain tags.
+As a Harbor system administrator, you can define rules that govern how many tags of a given repository to retain, or for how long to retain certain tags.

 ### How Tag Retention Rules Work